ProtoMaple/ProtoMaple/README.md

 I have no current diagnosis so please don't flame me, but i am trying to get on the track so getting an ASD/Autism and maybe an ADHD assessment, and have always believed myself to have these disabilities, so please be patient with me! crowds overstimulate me easily and i do not like being covered unless sm1 I'm comfortable with is cuddling me.

-Please IWC, I'm a shy person, even online i find socializing very difficult with new people, i promise I'm not trying to be rude or standoffish, if you're a kind, understanding person then I'll love interacting with you in general.
+Please IWC, I'm a shy, very unsocialised person, even online i find socializing very difficult with new people, i promise I'm not trying to be rude or standoffish, if you're a kind, understanding person then I'll love interacting with you even if my messages may come off as a bit awkward :)

 Please DNI if you're in these fandoms: Helluva, Hazbin, Country ANYTHING (humans, balls).
 Forsaken, Hetalia.
-General DNI's: PROSHIP, RACIST, HOMO/TRANSPHOBE, ISREAL SUPPORTERS.
+General DNI's: PROSHIP, RACIST, HOMO/TRANSPHOBE, ISREAL SUPPORTERS, ZOO'S